 For years, our firm has been acting as the voice and legal advocate for car accident victims.
 We know that insurance companies have a tendency to take advantage of you and we don’t want that to happen.
 Let us listen to your story and help you to decide whether you have a case.
-Call our Memphis, Tennessee car accident lawyers now.
+Call our Memphis, TN car accident lawyers now.

 In general, a car accident will leave its traces.
 This physical evidence can be very useful to an injury claim; thus, should be gathered as quickly as possible.
 A car accident lawyer in Memphis, TN can help you investigate the scene of the accident, talk with eyewitnesses, review the police report, and determine who was at fault.
 If, through the available evidence and data, it is found that another party caused you to crash, you may be able to pursue a civil claim for compensation.
 No two accidents are exactly alike, and some are very difficult to prove.
 For this reason, you should not pursue a case without the help of a Memphis, TN car accident lawyer.

 If you were injured in a car accident caused by another driver, you deserve to be compensated for your losses.
 However, in order to obtain fair compensation, you must take the proper steps after the accident.
 Here are the things you need to do following a vehicle accident.

 If a car accident resulted in injuries, it is important to call the police.
 They will arrive at the scene of the accident to make a police report.
 The report will include important information about the accident, such as when and where it occurred and the names of the people involved.
 Do not forget to obtain a copy of this report for your records.

 Photos are one of the best pieces of evidence you can have for your car accident case.
 If you are physically able to do so, take photos of the accident scene, including all the vehicles involved in the collision, traffic signs, and skid marks on the road.
 You don’t need a high-tech camera to do this.
 A smartphone camera will suffice.